MatMechLab/AsFem/docs/Document/block-bcs.md

 ## options
 The `type =` option specifies the name of the boundary condition type one wants to use.

-`dof=` specifies which DoF we want to use.
-It should be noted that, only one DoF can be accepted, instead of multiple DoFs used in other blocks like `[elmts]`.
+`dofs=` specifies which DoF we want to use.
+It should be noted that, more than one DoF can be accepted, for instance, `dofs=ux uy`.

 `boundary=` specifies the name of the boundary, which we want to apply the related boundary condition.
 The name of the boundary should be defined in your mesh file.
 For the built-in mesh, we use `left` and `right` for the point/line/surface at `xmin` and `xmax`.
 Similarly, `bottom` and `top` are used for the line/surface at `ymin` and `ymax`.
 Then `back` and `front` are used for the surface at `zmin` and `zmax`.